 It's no surprise that many of the Investment Masters have backgrounds or experiences in areas associated with the right-side of the brain.
 For example, Leon Levy, George Soros, Paul Singer and Peter Lynch studied psychology.
 Michael Steinhardt majored in sociology.
 John Burbank, Glen Greenberg and Bruce Kovner spent time as a teacher while Stanley Druckenmiller wanted to be an English Professor.
 Chuck Akre obtained a BA in English Literature.
 Paul Tudor Jones learnt more in journalistic studies than business school while Warren Buffett has said if he wasn't an investor he'd like to be a journalist.

 "In college, except for the obligatory courses, I avoided science, math, and accounting all the normal preparations for business.
 I was on the arts side of school, and along with the usual history, psychology, and political science, I also studied metaphysics, epistemology, logic, religion, and the philosophy of the ancient Greeks.
 As I look back on it now, it's obvious that studying history and philosophy was much better preparation for the stock market than, say, studying statistics.
 Investing in stocks is an art, not a science, and people who've been trained to rigidly quantify everything have a big disadvantage."
 Peter Lynch

 Julian Robertson took time off to write a novel in New Zealand.
 The study of Japanese [and Lao Tsu] were instrumental in shaping Howard Mark's investment philosophy.
-Peter Lynch and Jim Rogers both studied philosophy while David Abrams and Nick Train majored in history.
+Peter Lynch and Jim Rogers both studied philosophy while David Abrams, Terry Smith and Nick Train majored in history.
 James Dinan credits his liberal arts studies as most valuable.
 Meditation, a form of engaging the right side of the brain, has been instrumental to Ray Dalio and Dan Loeb's success.